ColleagueRiley/Clipboard-Copy-Paste/README.md

 }
 ```

-Next you need to convert the unicode data back to utf-8.
+Next, you need to convert the Unicode data back to utf-8.

 Start by locking memory for the utf-8 data via [`GlobalLock`](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-globallock).